Tree Surveys in Birmingham for Planning Permission

-Once we understand your project, one of our arboricultural surveyors will visit your site for your BS5837 survey.
-They’ll assess the quality of any trees on your site, as well as those off-site that could reasonably be impacted by your development.
+Once we understand your project, we will arrange for a fully qualified tree surveyor to visit your site for your BS5837 tree survey.
+They’ll assess the quality of any trees on your site, as well as those off-site that could reasonably cause an arboricultural impact by your proposed development process.
 Once they’ve done that, they’ll produce a tree constraints plan drawing that your design team can lay over their own plans and drawings.
-This AutoCAD and PDF document will be accompanied by a report that summarises the surveyed tree stock in general terms.
+This AutoCAD and PDF document will be accompanied by tree reports that summarise the surveyed tree stock in general terms.

 Birmingham’s #1 Arboricultural Consultants

-Sometimes, especially for smaller developments like extensions, this survey is sufficient.
+Sometimes, especially for smaller developments like extensions, these tree surveys are sufficient.
 However, Birmingham City Council may ask you for further surveys (or you may decide they’re necessary).
-There are two broad categories of additional survey, an Impact Assessment, Method Statement & Tree Protection Plan, and Arboricultural Supervision and Site Monitoring.
+There are two broad categories of additional tree surveys, an Impact Assessment, Method Statement & Tree Protection Plan, and Arboricultural Supervision and Site Monitoring.
 These follow on in sequence, so if you need Arboricultural Supervision, you’ll need to have a Tree Protection Plan in place first.

 This risk really isn’t worth taking, either.

-Because we undertake somewhere in the region of 3,000 tree reports and ecological surveys every year so have helped tens of thousands of people solve their tree problems and get planning permission.
+Because we undertake somewhere in the region of 3,000 tree survey reports and ecological surveys every year so have helped tens of thousands of people solve their tree problems and gain planning applications.

 We’ll do the same for you, too.